mennooo/SQLcl/README.md

 - [Basic Nashorn scripts](doc/netbeans.md)

 ## Advanced Nashorn scripts to interact with the SQLcl libraries
-In this section I've explored the way to test your SQLcl scripts without use of the commandline tool.
+In this section I've explored the way to test your SQLcl scripts without use of the command-line tool.

 - [Advanced Nashorn scripts for SQLcl](doc/netbeans-sqlcl.md)